 Best Selling Author, App Creator, Award Winning Art Teacher, Innovative Educator and Founder of Young At Art®

-Susan Striker is the author of the best-selling Anti-Coloring Book® series with over one million books in print all over the world and now available as an iPad app.
+Susan Striker is a master art educator and the best-selling Anti-Coloring Book® series with over one million books in print all over the world and now available as an iPad app.
 Designed to stimulate creativity and encourage problem solving and critical thinking, the books help children draw their own pictures as well as their own conclusions about life.
 She also wrote Please Touch® (Simon & Schuster) which teaches parents and educators how to stimulate creativity through movement, music, art and play.
 Young at Art® (Henry Holt) is a comprehensive text about the value and significance of early childhood art.
 That book clearly demonstrates the important link between early scribbles and later literacy.